 What is your food philosophy?

-As for protein, I occasionally eat fish and meat but always prioritise and recommend quality over quantity.
-This looks like high quality grass fed meats and wild caught fish.
+As for protein, I highly recommend quality over quantity.
+By this I mean good quality grass fed meats and wild caught fish.
 Getting in touch with a local farm that delivers meat to your area or sell at a local farmers market is a great way to get good quality animal products without completely blowing your food budget.
-Pasture raised animals that actually eat grass, like they were always meant to (remember, you eat what you eat eats!) are naturally healthier and more nutritious than grain and corn-fed animals.
-This means your meat will be healthier and also free from antibiotics, growth hormones and all that junk.
+Pasture raised meats that come from animals that have actually been able to graze and move around, like they were always meant to (remember, you eat what you eat eats!) are naturally healthier and more nutritious than meats from grain and corn-fed animals.

 Why do you not provide calorie information for your recipes?

 I do not provide this information, as I don’t encourage calorie counting.
 I am a big believer in focusing on nutritional quality rather than calories, as I don’t believe all calories are equal.
-An avocado, for instance, has a similar calorie count to a chocolate bar, but the two are vastly different when it comes to their nutritional quality and overall impact on the body.
+An avocado, for instance, has a similar calorie count to a chocolate bar, but the two are vastly different when it comes to their nutritional quality and impact on the body.
 Moreover, I think focusing on how food nourishes your body leads to an overall healthier relationship with food – and it allows you to properly enjoy your food.
-Approaching health from a point of focusing on nutritional quality completely changed my perspective – as well as my body.
-And I have never felt better or been healthier.
-And my mission and passion is to educate and inspire people to believe that you can absolutely be healthy and intentional with what you eat without being obsessive and feeling deprived.
+Approaching healthy eating from a point of focusing on nutritional quality completely changes the perspective.

 What is your best beauty advice?